damphon/L2Test/README.md

 #   10 - The results should be saved and easily retrievable at a later date by management for anyone who has taken the test.
 #
 #Development Notes
+#   09/10/2016 - Graded results page now indicates which answeres were selected by the tech.
 #   09/10/2016 - Test now saves an archive of the test page exactly as it was when the test was submitted prior to grading the test.
 #   09/10/2016 - Test now grades correctly even if no answeres are selected.
 Showed test to Levi, updated TODO list.
 #   09/09/2016 - Test now grades correctly but fails if there are no answeres selected.